littledan/spec/document/execution/runtime.rst

    \end{array}

 .. note::
-   Since the store holds the state of arbitrary many, possibly interacting, :ref:`module instances <syntax-moduleinst>`, it can host multiple tables and memories.

    :ref:`Function instances <syntax-funcinst>` and :ref:`module instances <syntax-moduleinst>` are not part of the store because they are not mutable.
    In particular, there is no requirement that function instances have a unique identity, since it is not observable.
    :ref:`Embedders <embedder>` that make the identity of function instances observable need to provide a suitable definition.